emudev-org/LEL/README.md

 Commercial/Non commercial

 Other ideas?
-(Open a ticket)[https://github.com/emudev-org/LEL/issues/new], we'd love to hear from you!
+[Open a ticket](https://github.com/emudev-org/LEL/issues/new), we'd love to hear from you!